 The fifth cranial nerve, known as the trigeminal nerve (V), is the largest of the twelve cranial nerves and carries both sensory and motor fibers.
-It has three terminal branches, which in descending order are ophthalmic nerve (V1), maxillary nerve (V2) and mandibular nerve (V3).
+It has three terminal branches, which in descending order are ophthalmic nerve (V1), maxillary nerve (V2), and mandibular nerve (V3).
 The ophthalmic and maxillary divisions carry only sensory fibers while the mandibular division carries both sensory and motor fibers.
 The intermediate division, maxillary nerve (V2), primarily supplies sensory innervation to the middle third of the face.
 It also carries postganglionic fibers from pterygopalatine ganglion which supply the lacrimal gland and mucous glands of the nasal mucosa.

 The maxillary nerve arises from the anterior convexity of trigeminal ganglion between ophthalmic and mandibular divisions of the trigeminal nerve.
 It is a medium-sized branch compared to the smaller ophthalmic nerve and the larger mandibular nerve.
-It courses forward embedded in the lateral wall of the cavernous sinus along with the oculomotor nerve, trochlear nerve and ophthalmic division of the trigeminal nerve.
+It courses forward embedded in the lateral wall of the cavernous sinus along with the oculomotor nerve, trochlear nerve, and ophthalmic division of the trigeminal nerve.
 It runs inferior and lateral to the ophthalmic nerve.
-It then leaves the middle cranial fossa through foramen rotundum and enters superior part of the pterygopalatine fossa.
-The pterygopalatine fossa is a bilateral cone-shaped space posterior to the maxilla, where maxillary nerve communicates with the parasympathetic pterygopalatine ganglion and gives off most of its branches.
+It then leaves the middle cranial fossa through foramen rotundum and enters the superior part of the pterygopalatine fossa.
+The pterygopalatine fossa is a bilateral cone-shaped space posterior to the maxilla, where the maxillary nerve communicates with the parasympathetic pterygopalatine ganglion and gives off most of its branches.
 The nerve then leaves the fossa and enters the floor of the orbit through inferior orbital fissure as the infraorbital nerve.
 The infraorbital nerve represents the terminal branch of the maxillary nerve.
-The infraorbital nerve courses forward, first through the infraorbital groove and then through the infraorbital canal in the floor of the orbit.
+The infraorbital nerve courses forward, first through the infraorbital groove, and then through the infraorbital canal on the floor of the orbit.
 It finally emerges on the face through the infraorbital foramen, located near the inferior margin of orbit.

-As stated previously, the maxillary nerve is exclusively sensory and carries pain, temperature and tactile information from the region below the orbits and above mouth.
-This includes lower eyelid, skin that covers the side of the nose, cheek, maxillary sinus, nasopharynx, nasal cavity, palate, upper teeth, upper lip and dura mater of the middle cranial fossa.
+As stated previously, the maxillary nerve is exclusively sensory and carries pain, temperature, and tactile information from the region below the orbits and above mouth.
+This includes lower eyelid, skin that covers the side of the nose, cheek, maxillary sinus, nasopharynx, nasal cavity, palate, upper teeth, upper lip, and dura mater of the middle cranial fossa.
 The sensory information from these areas moves along axons whose cell bodies are located in the trigeminal ganglion, located within Meckel’s cave.
 The central processes of these nerve fibers form the large sensory nerve root of the trigeminal nerve, which enters the brainstem at the level of the pons.
 The sensory information travels in the sensory nerve root and is relayed through the main trigeminal nucleus and nuclei of thalamus before it is processed in the cerebral cortex.

-At the beginning of the fourth week of gestation, the first pharyngeal arch, also known as mandibular arch appears.
+At the beginning of the fourth week of gestation, the first pharyngeal arch, also known as the mandibular arch appears.
 It splits into a dorsal maxillary and ventral mandibular prominences and is innervated by the trigeminal nerve.
 Therefore, the terminal branches of the maxillary nerve provide sensory innervation to the derivatives of maxillary prominence of the first pharyngeal arch.

 The blood supply of the maxillary nerve varies along its course.
 At the level of the pons, proximally the nerve receives blood supply from the superolateral and inferolateral pontine arteries and the peduncular cerebellar branch of the anterior inferior cerebellar artery (AICA).
 In the middle cranial fossa, it receives supply from the artery to the foramen rotundum, an anterolateral branch of the inferolateral trunk arising from the internal carotid artery.
 Also, the middle meningeal and accessory meningeal arteries also contribute to the blood supply.
 In the pterygopalatine fossa, it is perfused by branches of the maxillary artery, which is one of the terminal branches of the external carotid artery.